acidum/PCD8544-utils/README.md

 This will create binaries in ./bin directory.

-You may want to edit src/pin_setup.h file to set PIN numbers and LCD Contrast before.
+You may want to edit src/pin_setup.h file to customize PIN numbers and LCD Contrast.

 # Usage